 Titanic will have projection designs by Shawn Sagady, lighting design by Stephen Terry and set design by Narelle Sissons.

 Similar to Ragtime, MCP's concert of Titanic promises a cast of Broadway performers and some 250 singers from around the country.
 According to MCP, "This concert performance will feature a star-studded cast with over one hundred singers from around the country, a host of professional members from the Broadway community, and the full forces of the New York City Chamber Orchestra."

-The musical has a Tony-winning score by Yeston (Grand Hotel, Nine) and a Tony-winning book by the late Stone (The Will Rogers Follies, 1776).
-Titanic won 1997 Tony Awards for Best Book of a Musical (Stone), Best Musical, Best Orchestrations (Jonathan Tunick), Best Score (Yeston) and Best Scenic Design (Stewart Laing).
+Casting has not been announced.
+The musical has a Tony-winning score by Yeston ( Grand Hotel, Nine) and a Tony-winning book by the late Stone ( The Will Rogers Follies, 1776).
+Titanic won 1997 Tony Awards for Best Book of a Musical (Stone), Best Musical, Best Orchestrations ( Jonathan Tunick), Best Score (Yeston) and Best Scenic Design (Stewart Laing).

 Manhattan Concert Productions is an educational performance company dedicated to excellence in music making, hospitality and travel details.
 Its focus is placed on the selection and preparation of visiting musicians, guest conductors, professional bands and orchestras, and soloists.

 Tickets, starting at $50, are now on sale.
 Phone (212) 721-6500 or visit lincolncenter.org.